 It took me awhile to get over my surprise at that to tell her that it was common practice in India among men, straight or not and no one thought twice about it.

 After the above conversation, I’ve been studying how we behave with people of the same sex.
-There is a fair degree of physical contact between men, with the arm-around-shoulders being the most common one.
+There is a fair degree of physical contact between men, with the arm around the shoulders being the most common one.
 A man riding pillion on a bike and scooter is at ease holding the rider by his waist or shoulders.
 Older brothers, fathers and authority figures express their role of ‘benevolent benefactor’ by the arm on the middle back of their protege.
-Friends will massage each others backs in a gesture that would seem quite erotic if they had been from opposite sexes.
+Friends will massage each other’s backs in a gesture that would seem quite erotic if they had been from opposite sexes.